 Fulton took over at its own 47.
 Six plays later, Steamers quarterback Ethan Jones (82 passing yards, 81 rushing yards) hit Jason Osborn for a 22-yard touchdown, with Osborn making a nice run after the catch as the Steamers led 7-0 with 4:33 left in the first quarter.

-Amboy mishandled a squib-kick on the ensuing kickoff, and Fulton recovered the ball at the Clippers’ 31.
-Devin Kuehl’s 16-yard run set up a 4-yard touchdown run by Austin Regenwether (21 carries, 76 yards), and it was 14-0 with 2:10 left in the opening quarter.
+Amboy mishandled a squib-kick on the ensuing kickoff, and Fulton recovered the ball at the Clippers' 31.
+Devin Kuehl's 16-yard run set up a 4-yard TD run by Austin Regenwether (21 carries, 76 yards), and it was 14-0 with 2:10 left in the opening period.

-The Clippers (2-6, 2-3) drove 54 yards to end the first quarter and start the second, scoring their only touchdown until the final seconds on Ohlendorf’s 8-yard touchdown toss to Damon Quest on fourth-and-7, making it 14-6 with 10:01 left in the first half.
+The Clippers (2-6, 2-3) drove 54 yards to end the first quarter and start the second, scoring its lone touchdown until the final seconds on Ohlendorf's 8-yard TD toss to Damon Quest on fourth-and-7, as Amboy made it 14-6 with 10:01 left in the first half.

-Fulton answered with a 64-yard scoring march, highlighted by Jones’ 49-yard run and capped by another Jones-to-Osborn connection, this one from 5 yards out, putting the Steamers up 21-6 with 7:48 remaining in the second quarter.
+Fulton answered with a 64-yard scoring march, highlighted by Jones' 49-yard run and capped by another Jones to Osborn connection, this one from 5 yards out, with the Steamers going up 21-6 with 7:48 remaining in the second quarter.

 "It feels good to be the go-to guy at receiver," said Osborn, who had four catches for 46 yards.
 "But, I could never do it without the line stepping up and the quarterback throwing good passes, and the running backs selling the play-action.
 It all has to come together."